syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Working-with-CalcEngine.md

 ### RethrowLibraryComputationExceptions

 Gets or sets that the `CalcEngine` rethrow any exception raised during the computation of a library function.
-It throws the FormulaErrorStrings listed error message and the default value is false.The following page demostrates that the [ErrorString](https://help.syncfusion.com/windowsforms/calculate/parse-and-compute#error-messages) and FormulaErrorString values in the collection.
+It throws the FormulaErrorStrings listed error message and the default value is false.The following page demonstrates that the [ErrorString](https://help.syncfusion.com/windowsforms/calculate/parse-and-compute#error-messages) and FormulaErrorString values in the collection.

 ### SupportLogicalOperators